Ewan82/dalec2/README.md

 ------------------------------------------------------------------------------

 This project is written in object oriented Python, using classes to extract data from a csv file and run the DALEC2 model.
-Code by Ewan Pinnington: ewan.pinnington@gmail.com
+Code by Ewan Pinnington: ewan.pinnington@gmail.com.
+Used in Pinnington et al. 2016 paper: http://www.sciencedirect.com/science/article/pii/S016819231630332X

 #DATA